websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 object, each constructed using a static inner `Builder` class's `newBuilder` method.

-Each method of the storage adapter is passed a very useful `DDMStorageAdapter[Save/Delete/Get]Request`.
+Each method of the storage adapter is passed a `DDMStorageAdapter[Save/Delete/Get]Request`.
 The request objects contain getter methods that return useful contextual information.

 <!-- link to javadoc when available -->